matthewbdaly/laravel-azure-storage/README.md

         ],
 ```

+# Unsupported features

+As this package uses the Flysystem Azure integration, it shares the following limitations with that:

+* Visibility setting or retrieving is not supported.
+* Mimetypes are always resolved, where others do not.
+* Directory creation is not supported in any way.

 # Support policy

 This package is supported on the current Laravel LTS version, and any later versions.
 If you are using an older Laravel version, it may work, but I offer no guarantees, nor will I accept pull requests to add this support.